Content Syntax

 ```

 Memos supports rendering mermaid diagrams.
-To do this, use mermaid as langauge for block.
+To do this, use mermaid as language for block.

 ```mermaid